massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_11_lab_ak.md

 #### Review

-In this exercise, you configured your .NET Core project to access the Azure Storage service and manipulate a queue made available through the service.
+In this exercise, you configured your .NET project to access the Storage service and manipulate a queue made available through the service.

-### Exercise 3: Add messages to queue
+### Exercise 3: Add messages to the queue

 #### Task 1: Write code to access queue messages